 When the TM5RUN bit is set to "1", timer 5 will begin counting upward, running on the count clock selected by TM5CON.
+If external event input is selected as the count clock, timer 5 can also be used as an event counter.
 When TM5C overflows, an interrupt request is generated and the contents of TM5R are loaded into TM5C.
 This operation is repeated until the TM5RUN bit is reset to "0".
-Overflow of TM5C can be used as a baud rate generator for SIO4 and 5.
-Figure 8-18 shows an operation example (for settings of 1/n counter frequency division ratio 1/1 and 1/4 TBCCLK).
+Overflow of TM5C can be used as a baud rate generator for SIO3.
+Figure 8-12 shows an operation example (for settings of 1/n counter frequency division ratio 1/1 and 1/4 TBCCLK).